dgroomes/macos-playground/README.md

   This is way better than doing the silly "log to standard output and custom file" thing that I implemented.
 (Note to self:
   I struggled with this and haven't figured it out yet).
 * [x] DONE (`CompletableFuture`) Try abstracting the circuitous future/promise trick I need for async-ifying `Process`.
-* [ ] Defect: the PrintEnv program needs access to create and write to the directory `/usr/local/var/log/`.
+* [ ] HOLD (I need to go deeper in Xcode and Signing and Capabilities; it is a rich subject in itself and I need a minimal follawable example) Defect: the PrintEnv program needs access to create and write to the directory `/usr/local/var/log/`.
 Even though file permissions isn't the purpose of PrintEnv, it's a good thing to learn and we really do need to write to a file in PrintEnv because it runs headlessly.
 How else would we observe it?
 Or maybe it is worthwhile to make a 'FilePermissions' program that comes before PrintEnv.
+UPDATE: the macOS concept for this is "entitlements" and they are expressed in an "Entitlements.plist" file but I think it needs signing so now I'm in the deep end.
+* [ ] Idiomatic Xcode-driven application.
+I have been handwriting `swift build` commands, `cp`/`chmod` commands, and `Info.plist` files in part to grok the physical makeup of application bundles, but also in part because I didn't want to bother learning the Xcode abstractions over these things.
+But now the time has come.
+I need the Xcode abstractions because I'm getting into another hard subject which is Capabilities and for that I need Signing.
+(I mean, there has to be a headless/handwritten way to do signing right??).
+In any case, "idiomatic Xcode app" is a good thing to learn.
+* [ ] Manual code signing.
+I should be able to use headless codesigning tools like `codesign` right?

 ## Reference